temporalio/documentation/docs/node/logging.md

 # Logging

-The worker comes with a default logger which defaults to log any messages with level `INFO` and higher to `STDERR` using `console.error`.
+The Worker comes with a default logger which defaults to log any messages with level `INFO` and higher to `STDERR` using `console.error`.

-The rationale behind this is to minimize worker dependencies and allow SDK users to bring their own logger.
+The rationale behind this is to minimize Worker dependencies and allow SDK users to bring their own logger.

 #### Customizing the default logger